 How to Apply

-For more information download the 2019 Scholarship Application, complete and mail or bring to any UFCU Service Center.
+For more information download the 2022 Scholarship Application, complete and mail to our P.O.
+Box below.
 Entries must be postmarked no later than April 1st.

 Please mail applications to:

 P.O.
 Box 1112

 It’s easy.
 You’re eligible to be a member if your parents or immediate family work for Unilever or an affiliate.
 You can join online.
 Start by opening a share account, which is a regular savings account.
 Deposit and maintain a $5 balance, which will keep your membership active, and then you may open other accounts or apply for a loan.

 The following combination of services is popular with our college-age members: Free Share Draft Account with a Visa® Debit Card.
 This combination is helpful because your parents can deposit money to your account as you need it.
 UFCU’s Share Draft Account is the credit union’s version of a checking account at a bank.